roman-milk/roman-milk.github.io/a-tale-noir.md

  "Master will be with you shortly Miss," he told her.
 She quaked with fear as he took a needle out and prepared an injection.
 "Please, no. What is that?" she asked in fear.
 Helpless as Hugo brought the needle to her thigh and pushed it in.
 Pressing down the plunger.

  "This is just something to ensure you remain calm, while Master visits you Miss," Hugo told her as he pulled the syringe out.
 Taking a minute to wipe her thigh clean, it very soon was wet from his leaking cum again.
 So much he had put in her, it was going to keep oozing out for some time.
-Report_Story #4